 - Is CRM customer service improving generally?

-The answer to this question is easy to determine, customer service is widely acknowledged to have precipitously declined right as CRM implementations have increased.
+The answer to this question is easy to determine; customer service is widely acknowledged to have precipitously declined right as CRM implementations have increased.

 Research on CRM Based Business Improvement

-We were unable to find any research on CRM applications improving sales, forecasting or customer service – the types of things that CRM is supposed to improve.
+We were unable to find any research on CRM applications improving sales, forecasting, or customer service – the types of things that CRM is supposed to improve.
 The CRM market is overflowing with promises but has precious little evidence to back up the claims that are made for it.
 This is the premise of the book Why CRM Doesn’t Work: How to Win by Letting Customers Manage the Relationship.
 In the book, it is explained that CRM projects often seem to become about the efficiency of processing customers rather than analyzing the sales or service process.
 CRM applications are often sold as Band-Aids by consulting and software vendors alike.
-And that beyond simply covering up sales and service policy and incentive problems, CRM is used to manipulate and extract from customers (Customer Relationship Mangement).
-One CRM vendor, Base CRM actually writes on this topic.
+And that beyond merely covering up sales and service policy and incentive problems, CRM is used to manipulate and extract from customers (Customer Relationship Management).
+One CRM vendor, Base CRM, actually writes on this topic.
 In their blog post 5 Ways your CRM is Decreasing Your Productivity Base CRM author Laura Licata points out the following: